 The Versant Tests are Automated Assessment Tests of Spoken English Language, Communication and/or Writing Skills

-The Versant English test (VET) is the first fully-automated test of spoken language to use advanced speech processing technology (including speech recognition) to assess the spoken language skills of non-native speakers.
+The Versant English Tests (VET) are the first fully-automated assessment tests of spoken language to use advanced speech processing technology (including speech recognition) to assess the spoken language skills of non-native speakers.

 The Versant 4 Skills Test is a combination of the two tests and assesses a candidate’s speaking, writing, listening and reading skills.